My Robin is to the greenwood gone: Settings

 As was common during the renaissance, many composers wrote variations or divisions based on the piece.
 Two sets of variations can be found in the Fitzwilliam Virginal Book, one by John Munday and the other by Giles Farnaby.

 The work was commonly set for lute.
 It appears twice in William Ballet's lute book, in the Pickering Lute book, Anthony Holborne's Cittharn Schoole (1597), and Thomas Robinson's Schoole of Musicke (1603).
 There exists also a manuscript of John Dowland's setting.

 The tune was often used for other texts too, such ballads can be found in the Roxburghe Ballads and in The Crown Garden of Golden Roses, and was used as such into the 18th century in Music for the Tea Table Miscellany (1725).

 More recently, the song inspired Percy Grainger's "music room rambling" (as he described it) for which he wrote three instrumentations: solo piano; violin, cello and piano; and strings, flute and English horn.
+Ethel Smyth also wrote a set of variations on it for flute, oboe, and piano.